Dynamic Dataset Expansion

 Searching for an empty location

-The disc access and wall time to perform this search is usually quite small and significantly degrades performance only when the dataset is large and (a) through the mis-use of non-hashing keys (or the use of hashing key values whose primary addresses are not evenly distributed) one or more long clusters of occupied locations exist (even when the master is not nearly full) or (b) despite good distribution of entries the dataset becomes so full (>95%?) that sheer overcrowding results in long clusters which some searches are compelled to span.
+The disk access and wall time to perform this search is usually quite small and significantly degrades performance only when the dataset is large and (a) through the mis-use of non-hashing keys (or the use of hashing key values whose primary addresses are not evenly distributed) one or more long clusters of occupied locations exist (even when the master is not nearly full) or (b) despite good distribution of entries the dataset becomes so full (>95%?) that sheer overcrowding results in long clusters which some searches are compelled to span.

 Minimizing the performance degradation of long searches